playnode/SpotifyResolver/README.md

 Check that you also get info from running `lame` which is also required.

-Finally, the following guide suggests what files you might have for the resolver on each of the major platforms:
+Finally, the following files are typical in the product for each platform.
+You might compile a release build and remove `log4net.dll`, log and debug files.

 Mac OS